JunboShen/slide-level-pretraining/README.md

 - For each crop, the subset of tile embeddings whose coordinates fall inside the crop region are used as tokens.
 - This allows the model to see different spatial regions and scales of the slide, while working entirely at the embedding level.

 This large-scale pretraining enables whole-slide encoders to learn representations that go beyond small, patch-level methods.
-Outperforming widely used multi-instance learning methods such as ABMIL.
+Linear classifiers built upon the encoder outperform widely used multi-instance learning methods such as ABMIL.

 ## Long and variable context length: